-- may refer to fiscal years long closed

-- are reported in the Summary of Appropriations, but
+- may refer to fiscal years long closed - are reported in the Summary of Appropriations - generate a budget transaction to distinquish it from current year total spending.

-- have no budget transactions.

 Operating to Capital and Operating to Operating reappropriations

 - take money from the current year so are classified as supplementals - have offsetting budget transactions that reflect a negative number (from) and a positive number (to), for a net zero.